celulaproject/celula/README.md

 ## Explanation

-If we meet conditions 1, 2 and 3 then we can build a service (the source instance) that will expose an API to create a virtual machine on a third party's IaaS account, attach a persistent disk to that VM encrypted with a random key, execute the startup script that will isolate the VM and then fetch the required code and start running the target code.
+If we meet conditions 1, 2 and 3 then we can build a service (the source instance) that will expose an API to create a virtual machine on a third party's IaaS account, attach a persistent disk to that VM encrypted with a random key, execute the startup script that will isolate the VM and then fetch the target code and start running it.

 From that moment on, the service running on the destination instance will be completely isolated and running the desired code.
 Therefore the source instance will issue a signed claim stating that the destination instance is effectively running a given code which can not be modified.